binDebug3/investopps/README.md

 # BargainFinder

 BargainFinder identifies undervalued stocks based on recent price movements and generates automated weekly reports.
 It checks for significant drops over one-month and three-month windows, tracks historical bargains, and provides direct links for quick research.
-The program runs quietly in the background, evaluates tickers at a set hour each weekday, and sends HTML reports via Gmail every Thursday.
+The program runs quietly in the background, evaluates tickers at a set hour each weekday, and sends tabular reports via email every Thursday.

 ---